timftw21/iwz-mod/README.md

 IWZ-MOD 0.5 adds Arcade Attack survival mode, expands Zombies progression and HUD options, improves third-person aiming and map interactions, and fixes inventory, records, localization, power-up, and Pack-a-Punch presentation issues.
 To install it, download the [latest release](https://github.com/timftw21/iwz-mod/releases/latest) and extract `iw7-mod.exe` and the `iw7-mod` folder into the Infinite Warfare installation directory.
 A legal Steam copy of the game is required.

 # IWZ-MOD To-Do

  - Fate and Fortune machine still needs to be implemented into survival maps
  - Certain fixes are only partially implemented (alien fuse interaction on Attack, gun laser behavior, etc.)
  - Allow custom music to be queued by the DJ in Zombies in Spaceland
  - Certain tweaks to how custom music behaves in the pre-game lobby
  - Certain vanilla hintstrings should be tweaked
  - Option to bypass map intro cinematics
- - The next survival map, "Island Panic!" (gotta think of an alliteration💀)
+ - The next survival map, Rave in the Redwood's "Island Panic!" (gotta think of an alliteration💀)
+ - More map-specific fixes and tweaks
+ - Fix crawler bug (they sometimes lose collision)

 # IWZ-MOD Changes